MacKenzieOBrian/NLtoSQL/ARCHITECTURE.md

 - **Scope**: Single-schema ClassicModels MySQL DB; focus on SELECT-only NL-to-SQL.
 - **Assumptions**: Live DB connectivity is available; HF access to the gated Llama-3-8B-Instruct is granted.
 - **Risks & mitigations**: HF gate → request access and cache token in env (fallback to an open model if blocked); Colab binary drift → pin deps and restart runtime; DB safety → QueryRunner blocks DDL/DML substrings and logs violations.

+## 1.4 Operational Hygiene (Colab)

+- Always start with a **fresh clone** in `/content` (`rm -rf /content/NLtoSQL && git clone ...`) to avoid stale notebooks/deps.
+- Record the commit hash (`git rev-parse --short HEAD`) before installs/runs for reproducibility.
+- Install from `requirements.txt`, restart the runtime, then rerun the notebook from the top to ensure a clean C-extension state.

 ---